slipstream/SlipStreamDocumentation/documentation/administrator_guide/quick_installation.md

 ## Cloud Connectors

-The quick install script installs all open-source connectors.
+If you have installed community edition of SlipStream, the quick install script already installed all the open-source connectors.

 If you have installed the enterprise edition, you have to install all connectors you have a license for.